neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 The tutorial requires you to have the `pangraph` command available in your path.
 Instructions on how to install pangraph can be found in [Installation](@ref).

-For this tutorial we will use a small dataset containing full chromosomes of 10 _Escherichia Coli_ strains (source: GenBank).
+For this tutorial we will use a small dataset containing full chromosomes of 10 _Escherichia Coli_ strains (source: RefSeq).
 For convenience this dataset is available in the pangraph repository (`example_dataset/ecoli.fa.gz`), and can be downloaded with the command:

 ```bash
 wget https://github.com/nnoll/pangraph/raw/feat/example-dataset/example_datasets/ecoli.fa.gz